-15.1 Controversial or Sensitive issues
+13. Children's questions, Controversial or Sensitive issues

+- 13.1.
+The school will want to promote a healthy, positive atmosphere in which RSE can take place.
+The school will ensure that pupils can ask questions freely, be confident that their questions will be answered, and be sure that they will be free from bullying or harassment from other children and young people. - 13.2.
 There will always be sensitive or controversial issues in the field of RSE.
-These may be matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church, of illegal activity or other doubtful, dubious or harmful activity.
-The governors believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
+These may be matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church, of illegal activity or other doubtful, dubious or harmful activity. - 13.3.
+The Trust believes that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
 The use of ground rules, negotiated between teachers and pupils, will help to create a supportive climate for discussion.
-(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, Page 23 for more detail).
+(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, Page 23 for more detail) - 13.4.
 Some questions may raise issues which it would not be appropriate for teachers to answer during ordinary class time, e.g., where a child or young person's questions hints at abuse, is deliberately tendentious or is of a personal nature.